AracelyHeath/Tea-Shop/README.md

-# techis-wd-Hive-Techwear
+# Tea Shop

 ```
-Hive-Techwear project, with a frontend built in React & Redux and a backend built in Django API.
+Tea-Shop project, with a frontend built in React & Redux and a backend built in Django API.
 ```

 ## Live Demo

-**This App uses a Heroku free plan, so I am afraid that it takes time to load the pages.**
+**This App uses Render and Netlify free plan, so I am afraid that it takes time to load the pages.**

 Check out [FRONTEND LIVE DEMO](https://trteashop.netlify.app/) here!!